- 30 Sep 2025

 ---|---|

-Capture Rules | Capture Rules help you define the unique identifier related to the element that you want to capture as an Event Attribute. |
+Capture rules | Capture Rules help you define the unique identifier related to the element that you want to capture as an Event Attribute. |

 CLM Stages | Whatfix Analytics enables you with the ability to filter analytics data based on stages (Draft, Ready, and Production) so that you can effectively examine and analyze data on the desired stages of interest. |